Welding Safety: Key Principles and Best Practices

 • Work clothing: Protects the body from sparks and splashes of heated metal.
 It should be made of a material that is not flammable and resistant to sparks.
 Protective clothing also includes a welding apron.

-• Work boots: These protect the feet from falling objects and sparks.
-Ideally, they should be with a stiffened toecap and made of fire-resistant material.
+• Work boots: Protect feet from falling objects and sparks.
+Ideally, feature reinforced toe caps and fire-resistant materials.

-• Respiratory protection: Masks with filters are essential to protect against the inhalation of harmful fumes and gases produced during welding.
+• Respiratory protection: Masks with appropriate filters protect against harmful welding fumes and gases.

-• Elastic bandage: Useful to protect wrists and arms from sparks and heat.
+• Elastic wrist and arm protectors: Useful for shielding wrists and arms from sparks and heat.

 • Safe practices and procedures